 I found a great book to recommend: Visual Merchandising: Windows and In-Store Displays for Retail, by Tony Morgan.
 Many quotes from this book appear in today's post.
 The price for Visual Merchandising is modest . . . or look for it in your local library.
 The author has written many books.

 Another book at a somewhat higher price is Windows at Bergdorf Goodman Anniversary Edition.
-Publication date is November 15, 2012...so this sounds like both a timely publication and could be a really great holiday gift.
+The publication date is November 15, 2012...so this sounds like both a timely publication and could be a really great holiday gift.
 It must be amazing!

 The windows of Bergdorf Goodman are famous for style and innovation.
 Some windows are very involved productions, while others only involved a background of burnt toast graded from light to dark or helium balloons (proving that not all great ideas have to be expensive or complicated).

-As we review some of the principles in window design applicable to booth display, keep in mind the importance to focus on a few key ideas.
+As we review some of the principles in window design applicable to booth display, keep in mind the importance of focusing on a few key ideas.
 The booth display needs to excite the customer about why they can't live without your work.

 I was watching a video about the fashion world and a comment from Mindy Grossman, CEO & Director of HSN caught my ear.
 She said, "It's the idea of inspiring vs. selling.
 People want to be inspired to buy things, they don't want to be sold to."

 BELOW ARE DISPLAY CATEGORIES TO CONSIDER FOR YOUR BOOTH DISPLAY

 YOUR NAME (or company name) UP HIGH on display